ambitiousDev/LearnJS/JS.md

 - The module's inner scope must have at least one piece of hidden information that represents state for the module.

 -The module must return on its public API a reference to at least one function that has closure over hidden module state.

+# Function

+- Function create with new does not cannot reference to the lex environment where its created, but the global.

+- Arrow function doesn't has `this`